This post may contain affiliate links. Please read our disclosure policy.

 Pie Crust Ingredients

-- All-Purpose Flour: The base of the crust, providing structure and a tender texture.
+- All-Purpose Flour: Provides structure and a tender texture.

-- Butter: Cold, cubed butter ensures a flaky, rich crust.
-I use salted butter but you can use unsalted butter instead.
+- Butter: Cold, cubed butter makes the crust flaky and rich.
+I use salted butter, but unsalted is fine.

 Apple Dumpling Ingredients

-- Apple: We recommend using one small to medium apple, around 5 ounces.
-Varieties like Granny Smith, Gala, or Honeycrisp work well because they hold up nicely when baked.
-If using a larger apple, double the pie crust ingredient amounts to ensure it fits around the apple.
-If you’ve got an extra apple, consider using it in a small batch of Morning Glory Muffins, an Apple Dutch Baby, Apple Pie Oatmeal, or Fried Apples.
+- Apple: Use one small to medium apple (about 5 ounces).
+Granny Smith, Gala, or Honeycrisp hold their shape well when baked.
+If using a larger apple, double the pie crust ingredients so it fits around the apple.
+If you have an extra apple, try it in small batch morning glory muffins, an apple dutch baby for one, small batch apple pie oatmeal, or small batch fried apples.

-- Brown Sugar: Provides a deep, caramel-like sweetness that pairs perfectly with the apple.
+- Brown Sugar: Brings a deep, caramel-like sweetness.

 Recipe Variations